jariarkko/draft-eimpact-arch-considerations/draft-various-eimpact-arch-considerations.md

-We recommend that any measurement framework or sustainability-related information sharing mechanism be designed to share different types of information, and not limited to a single metric such as power consumption.
+We recommend that any measurement framework or sustainability-related information sharing mechanism be designed to share different types of information and not limited to a single metric such as power consumption.

 #### Collect Metrics from Existing Equipment

 Since the need to deliver on the use cases described is urgent, the industry has to accept working with the capabilities of existing equipment in the field for collecting metrics.

 It is recommended to have a plug-in architecture with modules that can work with (read from and control) devices of any kind, including traditional networking hardware devices, cooling systems, software